hideyk/SRE-handbook/docs/_docs/python/setup.md

 <br>

 ### Step 2.6 - <ins>Install a second instance of Python (recommended)
-To create a second instance of Python, in addition to your current Python installation, enter the following
+To create a second instance of Python, in addition to your current Python installation, enter the following:
 ```bash
 sudo make altinstall
 ```